Accelerating Kernel Classifiers Through Borders Mapping: Software and data

 \subsection{LIBSVM}

 LIBSVM is a machine learning software library for support vector machines developed by Chih-Chung Chang and Chih-Jen Lin of the National Taiwan University, Taipei, Taiwan \citep{Chang_Lin2011}.
 It includes statistical classification using two regularization methods for minimizing over-fitting: {\it C-SVM} and {\it $\nu$-SVM}.
 It also includes code for nonlinear regression and density estimation or ``one-class SVM''.
 SVM models were trained using the \verb/svm-train/ command while classifications done with \verb/svm-predict/.
-LIBSVM can be found at: \url{https://www.csie.ntu.edu.tw/~cjlin/libsvm}
+LIBSVM can be found at: \url{https://www.csie.ntu.edu.tw/~cjlin/libsvm}.
+LIBSVM is not very fast but tends to be very accurate for a wide variety of problems.